pmrf.functions.math

 Parameters:

-meter (number or array-like, optional) – length in meter.
-Default is 1.
+meter (number or array-like, optional, default=1) – Length in meter.

 Returns: